csparpa/pyowm/sphinx/object-model.md

 ### The Forecast class
 This class represents a weather forecast for a specific location in the world.
 A weather forecast is made out by location data - encapsulated by a _Location_ object - and a collection of weather conditions - a list of _Weather_ objects.

-The OWM web API 2.5 provides two types of forecast intervals: three hours and daily; each _Forecast_ instance has a specific fields that tells the interval of the forecast.
+The OWM Weather API 2.5 provides two types of forecast intervals: three hours and daily; each _Forecast_ instance has a specific fields that tells the interval of the forecast.

-_Forecast_ instances can also tell the reception timestamp for the weather forecast, that is to say the time when the forecast has been recevied from the OWM web API.
+_Forecast_ instances can also tell the reception timestamp for the weather forecast, that is to say the time when the forecast has been recevied from the OWM Weather API.

 This class also provides an iterator for easily iterating over the encapsulated _Weather_ list: